jj-devhub/demopy/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher (tested up to 3.13)
 - Rust 1.70 or higher
 - Git